rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3-the-pipelines.md

 - Update `pet-battle/staging/values.yaml` && `pet-battle/test/values.yaml` with services information.
 That's where two teams integrate their works.
 - By updating version files (pom.xml etc), kick the pipelines
-- Question: should we only leave 'master/main' branch deployment [TODO] decide what to leave out from Jenkinsfile
+- Question: should we only leave 'master/main' branch deployment [TODO] - add do500-sa to git repos to pull repos if repos not public